finos/cla-bot/README.md

 For most end users cla-bot will be added to a project as an integration, this provides the simplest integration experience.
 However, this is also the most complex from a set-up perspective!
 In order to simplify things, in development, you can run the bot as a simple webhook integration.

 1. Create a [personal access token](https://github.com/settings/tokens) for the account that you want to run the bot as.
-2. Edit `deploy.env.example`, renaming to `deploy.env`, and add the personal access token generated above to `GITHUB_ACCESS_TOKEN`.
+2. Edit `dev/.env.example`, renaming to `dev/.env`, and add the personal access token generated above to `GITHUB_ACCESS_TOKEN`.
 3. Ensure `INTEGRATION_ENABLED` is set to false.
 4. Find a suitable repo to test against, and add a `.clabot` file.
-5. The `event.json` provides an example webhook (with most of the fields removed) that the bot receives when a PR is opened.
+5. The `dev/event.json` provides an example webhook (with most of the fields removed) that the bot receives when a PR is opened.
 Edit this file so that it points to a PR in your test repository.
 6. The bot comments, adds labels, and updates the status of commits.
 In order to do this it needs write access to the repo.
 Note that the integration only requests the minimal permissions required to perform these functions.
 Either the repo you are using to test against in (4) needs to be owned by the user from (1), or you need to add the user as a collaborator or team member.
 7. You're ready to go!!!